nwdigitalradio/n7nix/xastir/README.md

   * Configure interfaces: Interface -> Interface Control

 ###### Add a TNC interface
-* For a UDRC II make sure _Transmit Radio Port_ is 1
+* For a UDRC II make sure _Transmit Radio Port_ is 2 if using the mDin6 connector
   * Direwolf uses port 0,1 but Xastir uses port 1,2

 * Add: _Networked AGWPE_